-- Are there any other financial considerations unique to your company that could also affect the true costs of manual patching versus automated patching?
-For instance, if your company is subject to governance and compliance regulations that expose your company to civil liability for not keeping patches up to date, be sure to include that in your analysis.
+- Are there any other financial considerations unique to the company that could also affect the true costs?
+For instance, if a company is subject to governance and compliance regulations that expose it to civil liability for not keeping patches up to date, a cost-benefit analysis should include that financial risk.

 Patch management is a frequently overlooked aspect of digital asset management for many companies, but regulatory requirements make patch management a mandatory IT activity for many organizations today.
 Keeping application software and OSes up to date with the most recent patches also protects a company from malware attacks due to unseen bugs and other vulnerabilities.
-In addition, automated patch management assures that deployed software includes the latest features, functionality and capabilities offered by the application or OS vendor.
+In addition, patch management tools assure that deployed software includes the latest features, functionality, security and capabilities offered by the application or OS vendor.

-Though we strongly recommend automated patch management for all companies, those strict government regulations applying to publicly traded companies take patch management from the recommended category to the mandatory category.
+Although it is strongly recommended that all companies employ automated patch management, those strict government regulations applying to publicly traded companies take patch management from the recommended category to the mandatory category.

 Busting the software patching myths